Loïc BERTRAND

 loic.bertrand@universite-paris-saclay.fr

 My group's research focuses on the study of the multiscale physico-chemical properties of ancient materials, using innovative full-field and scanning micro-imaging methods that we develop.
-I study long-term ageing processes and the exceptional preservation of biological remains and archaeological materials, manufacturing techniques used in the past, and the origin of materials used to produce archaeological objects.
-I develop multiscale photonic methodological approaches, notably using synchrotron methods, in collaboration with instrumentalists and data scientists.
+I study long-term ageing processes and the exceptional preservation of biological remains and archaeological materials, manufacturing techniques used in the past, and the origin of materials used to make archaeological objects.
+I develop multiscale photonic methodological approaches, particularly using synchrotron methods, in collaboration with instrumentalists and data scientists.
 My research has been mainly supported by the European Commission, CPER funds, ANR / LabEx and EquipEx funds, regional funds, the American NSF and the Dutch research funding agency NWO.

 Main research interests